Pauli19/blueberry_school/README.md

 In [2]: db.create_all()
 ```

-Fourth, also inside the Flask's shell, run the script:
+Fourth, also inside the Flask's shell, run the script to populate the database:

 ```
 In [3]: run scripts/populate_db.py